nikdata/hotel-modeling/hotel-analysis.md

 whether a booking will be cancelled or not (a classic two-class problem).
 Contextually speaking, this dataset may not perform well because it may not capture the true reasons why a booking was cancelled.
-However, it is a large enough dataset that I can use as a walkthrough.
+However, it is a large enough dataset that I can use as a walk-through.

 I am aware that this dataset is fairly ‘clean’ and ready to be analyzed.
 And that’s ok\!
 This dataset is actually not perfect:

   - it has missing values
-  - it has several categoricals
+  - it has several categorical variables
   - new features can be created

 In my view, this dataset is perfect\!